1. Cash Bail

 This is how your bail bond agency protects you and also keeps the bail money from being forfeited.

-Active Arrest Bail Bond
+4. Active Arrest Bail Bond

+An active arrest bail bond (also called a warrant bail bond) is a unique type of bail bond issued before an arrest is made.
 The defendant arranges the bond with the help of their defense attorney and bail bond agency, then goes to the police station to turn themselves in.

 One advantage of using warrant bail bonds is that the defendant does not spend any time in jail and is immediately released after the booking process.

-Types of Bail based on Crimes
+Types of Bail Based on Crime

 The bail schedule is meant to be a guide for setting bail, but it is not binding on the court.
 This means that the court can choose to set bail higher or lower than the bail amount listed on the bail schedule.
 In some cases, the court may even choose to release a defendant on their own recognizance.